This post was most recently updated on March 9th, 2022

 - eat at the Soda Campesino with stunning views of the river gorge

-- search for sloths (didn’t find them but it was still fun looking!)
+- search for sloths (didn’t find any but it was still fun looking!)

 - buy food from street vendors